mvarshney/simjs-source/docs/request.rst

     As noted in the table above, if the timeout occurs then no other callback function (for example, in :func:`~!Sim.Request.done` or :func:`~!Sim.Request.waitUntil`) be called.

-    This function can be called multiple times for the same request object.
+    **Note:** This function can be called multiple times for the same request object.
 Note that if one event appears in more than one :func:`~!Sim.Request.waitUntil` function, even then only one callback functions will be called.
 The simulator will non-deterministically select which callback function to call.
 The following table summarizes the semantics of the callback behavior of this function.
 Assume *ev1* and *ev2* are two events, and *request* is the Request object.

     +-------------------------------------------------------+---------------+--------------------+
     |              Code                                     |    ev1 fired  |     ev2 fired      |